viewoverjs/viewover/README.md

   ```
 <div><strong>⚠️ Note:</strong> This version does not fully support iframe elements except YouTube</div><br />

-Then, you need to import the viewover module and call for the new instance of the viewover.
+Then, you need to import the viewover module and call for the new instance.
+The default options will be used.
+For more information about the options, see the [Options](#options) section.
   ```js
   // index.js